-In general, treatment of arthritis focuses on controlling pain, minimizing damage to joints, and otherwise aiming to boost quality of life and motor function.
-These goals can be achieved through a number of methods, including medication, physical therapy, joint assistive aides, weight loss, or surgery (joint replacement).
+In general, treatment of arthritis focuses on controlling pain, minimizing damage to joints, and otherwise aiming to boost the quality of life and motor function.
+These goals can be achieved through a number of methods, including medication, physical therapy, joint assistive aids, weight loss, or surgery (joint replacement).

 Medical Marijuana And Psoriatic Arthritis

 Psoriatic arthritis is a serious chronic inflammatory condition that can lead to debilitating pain and even disability.
 People experience psoriatic arthritis in different manners, and symptoms can include inflammation, joint pain, stiffness, and a limited range of motion.
 Right now, there’s no absolute cure for psoriatic arthritis, which means medications are only able to treat symptoms.

 Psoriatic arthritis stems in patients who have psoriasis, a chronic autoimmune disorder that leads to a rapid build-up of new skin cells.
 These cells quickly rise to the surface of the skin and result in itchy raised patches that look like silver scales.

 Psoriasis can have a massive impact on mental health and can also lead to permanent joint damage if it progresses into psoriatic arthritis without any sort of treatment to mitigate inflammation.